- Dr Emilija Zabiliute

 My other research interests and publications relate to the themes of social mobility, gendered violence, and impacts of drives towards cashless economies on the urban poor (see the link).

-“Claiming status and contesting sexual violence and harassment among community health workers in Delhi”, Gender, Place and Culture, forthcoming 2019.
+“Claiming status and contesting sexual violence and harrasment among community health workers in Delhi”, Gender, Place and Culture.
+2019.

-“Introduction: (En)Countering sexual violence in the Indian city”, Gender, Place and Culture. forthcoming 2019 (with Atreyee Sen and Raminder Kaur).
+“Introduction: (En)Countering sexual violence in the Indian city”, Gender, Place and Culture. forthcoming (with Atreyee Sen and Rainder Kaur).
+2019.

 “Notes from the field: Delhi Assembly elections, daru and politisation of violence against women”, Feminist Review 107:1.
 2014